Equivalence of Context and Parameter Updates in Modern Transformer Blocks: Experimental Validation

 Our objective is to verify that the influence of the context has been fully compiled into the updated model's weights.
 We hypothesize that the updated model, without context, will perfectly replicate the generation of the original model with context.
 To test this, we compare the models' outputs at each step of the generation process for a given context.
 Note that we re-calculate the updated parameters for each token.

+Because the transformer equations are highly underdetermined, infinitely many updates can enforce output equivalence.
+Our algorithm targets specific formulations based on three desiderata: \begin{itemize}[noitemsep,topsep=0pt] \item \textbf{Rank-1 patches:} The most minimal modification to a weight matrix, making them highly amenable to mechanistic interpretability. \item \textbf{Layer distribution:} reduces the update norm at any single layer (see~\cref{app:starting_layer}), again implying minimality. \item \textbf{Matrix vs vector specificity:} Matrix updates are input-conditional, altering outputs only along specific directional vectors.
+This, as well as numerical stability, motivates our constrained RMSNorm inversion (\cref{app:numerically-stable-update}) to absorb context into matrices rather than the global scaling vector $\mathbf{m}$. \end{itemize}

 To show the universality of this update, we run experiments with both textual and image contexts.
-We can see the results for textual contexts in \cref{fig:generation_metrics} and image contexts in \cref{fig:image_generation_metrics}.
-We can see that the logit diffs remain extremely small with \texttt{float32} with perfect token matching.
+We can see the results for textual contexts in \cref{fig:generation_metrics,fig:generation_summary} and image contexts in \cref{fig:image_generation_metrics}.
+We can see that the logit diffs remain extremely small with \texttt{float32} maintaining perfect token matching.

+To demonstrate architectural universality, we replicated our evaluation suite on the Falcon architecture.
+We find that our controllability updates are equally effective here, yielding near-identical output distributions to the contextualized baseline with perfect token matching even for \texttt{bfloat16}.
+Full metric comparisons and the complete set of generation graphs for Falcon are provided in \cref{app:falcon_results}.

-The comparison is based on the following metrics: \begin{itemize} \item \textbf{Token-Level Matching:} A direct check to ensure both models sample the identical token at each step. \item \textbf{$L_\infty$ Norm of Logits:} The maximum absolute distance between the output logits, quantifying the difference in their raw predictions. \item \textbf{Total Variation Distance:} A measure of similarity between the full probability distributions over the vocabulary. $\text{TVD}(p, q) = \frac{1}{2} \| p-q \|_1$ \end{itemize}
+The comparison is based on the following metrics: \begin{itemize}[noitemsep] \item \textbf{Token-Level Matching:} A direct check to ensure both models sample the identical token at each step using argmax generation. \item \textbf{$L_\infty$ Norm of Logits:} The maximum absolute distance between the output logits, quantifying the difference in their raw predictions. \item \textbf{Total Variation Distance:} A measure of similarity between the full probability distributions over the vocabulary. $\text{TVD}(p, q) = \frac{1}{2} \| p-q \|_1$ \end{itemize}

 The results for these metrics, shown in Figure~\ref{fig:generation_metrics}, confirm our hypothesis in the case of \texttt{float32}.
 As we move towards real-world scenarios such as \texttt{bfloat16}, they diverge slightly due to numerical precision.
-Even in the least accurate setup (\texttt{bfloat16}), we get 87.5\% agreement on token predictions, swapping to the numerically stable version pushes this up to 98\%, on par with \texttt{float32}.
-The \texttt{TPU bfloat16 (Stable)} uses a more numerically stable update described in \cref{app:numerically-stable-update}.
+Even in the least accurate setup (\texttt{bfloat16}), we get 87.5\% agreement on token predictions, swapping to the numerically stable version pushes this up to 100\%, on par with \texttt{float32}.
+The \texttt{bfloat16 (Stable)} uses a more numerically stable update described in \cref{app:numerically-stable-update}.
+We show other metrics in \cref{app:experiments}.